 Kenny, another Auburn Gen X’er who should only know Foy as a building and a phone number, put it perfectly: “Dean James Edgar Foy was 93.
 He is survived by the entire Auburn family, all of whom are grateful for either knowing him or benefiting from a legacy he helped establish.
 Dean Foy is an Auburn man.”

-And for three generations of Auburn students (and for young’ns preoccupied with Auburn lore like Kenny and me), he was the fantastically boisterous personification of the Auburn Spirit.
+And for three generations of Auburn students (and for young’ns preoccupied with Auburn lore like Kenny and me), he was the absolute incarnation of Auburn Spirit.

-Possibly more than anyone else, Dean Foy is responsible for my existential certainty that Auburn is the real-life inspiration for every college scene Walt Disney Pictures ever filmed.
+Possibly more than anyone else, Dean Foy is responsible for my certainty that, in some wacky metaphysical way, Auburn is the inspiration for every college scene Walt Disney Pictures ever filmed.

 This is something I learned while reflecting on and researching said certainty for a related project I’ve been working on for years now, one you’ve no doubt seen referenced several times with varying degrees of gusto (and which explains TWER’s enviable access to photos of Auburn in the 1970s).